LaunchPal

 When to use Change Server

-Change Server function is similar to Backups and Templates, so it may be useful to understand when its best to use Change Server.
+Change Server function is similar to and , so it may be useful to understand when its best to use Change Server.

 Change Server is best when you want to change your existing project so it: